cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 # Publications

+The foundational work was done in (Väisälä, Pekkilä, 2017) and the library, API and DSL described in this document were introduced in (Pekkilä, 2019).
+We kindly wish the users of Astaroth to cite to these publications in their work.

+> J. Pekkilä, Astaroth: A Library for Stencil Computations on Graphics Processing Units.
+Master's thesis, Aalto University School of Science, Espoo, Finland, 2019.

+> M. S. Väisälä, Magnetic Phenomena of the Interstellar Medium in Theory and Observation.
+PhD thesis, University of Helsinki, Finland, 2017.

 > J. Pekkilä, M. S. Väisälä, M. Käpylä, P. J. Käpylä, and O. Anjum, “Methods for compressible fluid simulation on GPUs using high-order finite differences, ”Computer Physics Communications, vol. 217, pp. 11–22, Aug.
 2017.

-> M. S. Väisälä, Magnetic Phenomena of the Interstellar Medium in Theory and Observation.
-PhD thesis, University of Helsinki, Finland, 2017.

-> J. Pekkilä, Astaroth: A Library for Stencil Computations on Graphics Processing Units.
-Master's thesis, Aalto University School of Science, Espoo, Finland, 2019.

-The library, API and DSL described in this document were introduced in (Pekkilä, 2019).
-Consider referring to it if you use the latest version of Astaroth in your work.

 # Astaroth API